 IS 490 PSU - Topics in Info Foundations - Professional Skills in Info Sc

 Directed and supervised investigation of selected topics in information studies that may include among others the social, political, and historical contexts of information creation and dissemination; computers and culture; information policy; community information systems; production, retrieval and evaluation of knowledge; computer-mediated communication.
 Course Information: Additional fees may apply.
 See Class Schedule.
 2 to 4 undergraduate hours.
 2 to 4 graduate hours.
+Approved for Letter and S/U grading.
 May be repeated.
 Prerequisite: For undergraduates, junior standing and IS 202, or consent of instructor.

 In this course, students will learn about and develop professional skills in the information sciences, a broad and interdisciplinary field at the intersection of people, information, and technology.
 Students will engage in professional skill building for a broad range of employment in the information professions with a specific focus on internship and career readiness.
 Restricted to Information Sciences majors until 12/18/20 by noon.
 For more information about this major, please visit: http://go.ischool.illinois.edu/BSIS.
 We will not provide overrides, please wait until the course restrictions are removed.
 Questions may be sent to email@example.com